openhab/openhab-addons/bundles/org.openhab.binding.modbus.studer/README.md

 #### Xtender

-All channels readed for a Xtender device
+All channels read for a Xtender device

 | Channel           | Type                     | Description             |
 | ----------------- | ------------------------ | ----------------------- |